federico-paolillo/memoize/README.md

 _In computing, memoization [...] is an optimization technique used primarily to speed up computer programs by storing the results of expensive function calls and returning the cached result when the same inputs occur again._

 Essentially we want to avoid executing a function again if its inputs do not change.
-This repository provides helper methods to memoize a function that can take up to 2 parameters (for now).
+This repository provides helper methods to memoize a function that can take up to 16 parameters.

 Also most of NuGet packages out there are outdated and do not target .NET Standard so they cannot be used with .NET Core.